ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

    * If the AS receives a successful response from the RS, the access token response includes the "token_upload" parameter encoding the value 2 (see {{sec-token_upload-resp}}).
 Also, the access token response includes the "access_token" parameter, or the "token_hash" parameter, or none of those, depending on the value of the "token_upload" parameter in REQ_BUILT.

    * If the AS receives an error response from the RS, the access token response includes the "access_token" parameter specifying the access token T_NEXT and the "token_upload" parameter encoding the value 3 (see {{sec-token_upload-resp}}).

+   In the case that the access token T_NEXT targets a group-audience (see {{Section 6.9 of RFC9200}}), what is specified in {{sec-token_upload-resp}} about the token upload at the RSs in the group-audience applies to T_NEXT.

    Further details about the access token response are defined below.